cailiujia/cas-protocol-tamarin-verification/README.md

 > This project works best on **Ubuntu/Debian-based Linux** (Ubuntu 18.04+, Debian 10+).
 > Our handy `install_dependencies.sh` script uses `apt-get`.
 Running CentOS, Fedora, or another flavor?
 No worries—just follow the manual installation steps below!

-Formal verification of the **CAS (Central Authentication Service) Single Sign-On Protocol** using Tamarin Prover.
+This repository contains the formal specification and security analysis of the CAS Single Sign-On protocol.
+The verification was carried out using the Tamarin prover, a tool for the symbolic analysis of security protocols.
+Our analysis follows a systematic workflow, depicted in the diagram below:
+<img width="5369" height="1319" alt="Tamarin" src="https://github.com/user-attachments/assets/ebf901d8-726b-4893-9ea3-8ff78db6c8d9" />
+*Figure 1: The iterative workflow of formal verification with Tamarin.*

 We found some interesting attacks—keep reading!
-<img width="5369" height="1319" alt="Tamarin" src="https://github.com/user-attachments/assets/ebf901d8-726b-4893-9ea3-8ff78db6c8d9" />

 ## 📖 Reference